 Verily, verily, I say unto you, If a man keep my saying, he shall never see death.John 8:51 (KJV)

-The thief who died next to Jesus was told these words.
+Jesus told the thief who died next to him these words.

 And Jesus said unto him, Verily I say unto thee, To day shalt thou be with me in paradise.Luke 23:43 (KJV)

 As opposed to some teachings that when Jesus died, he went to hell and was tortured for our sakes, I submit to you that Jesus went with this thief into paradise.
-Paradise is not heaven, but rather somewhere the spirit resides when they have chosen the life offered by Jesus after the death of the body.
+Paradise is not heaven, but rather somewhere the spirit resides when they have chosen the life offered by Jesus after the body’s death.

 19. There was a certain rich man, which was clothed in purple and fine linen, and fared sumptuously every day:Luke 16:19-31 (KJV)

 20. And there was a certain beggar named Lazarus, which was laid at his gate, full of sores,

 21. And desiring to be fed with the crumbs which fell from the rich man’s table: moreover the dogs came and licked his sores.

 22. And it came to pass, that the beggar died, and was carried by the angels into Abraham’s bosom: the rich man also died, and was buried;